 If you are considering counselling, I can understand that you might have a lot of questions, and it might feel scary to reach out.
 I can understand this because I have been in counselling too.
 Because of my own experience, I understand how important it is to treat you with kindness and respect.
 If you would like to chat about how counselling might help, please contact me.
 I offer a free 30-minute consultation and there is no obligation to book any further appointments.

 Training, qualifications & experience

-I keep my skills and knowledge up to date by taking part regular training sessions.
+As part of my development, I keep my skills and knowledge up to date by taking part in regular training sessions.
 These have recently included: